This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

-Taiwan, a gem in Asia, is a country of unparalleled beauty.
+Taiwan is a gem in Asia and a country of unparalleled beauty.
 Just a short flight from Singapore, it’s a gateway to a nature-filled paradise waiting to be explored.

 About the 4 Beasts Hike